-- 50 relationships for mineral-specific thermochronometers form a stack of near-parallel curves (e.g., Fig. 1 of Reiners and Brandon, 2006), are widely cited in courses and the literature, and often form the starting point for discussing the significance of low temperature thermochronological datasets.
-However, those plots seldom include the age and closure temperature effects in broadly accepted He diffusion models that incorporate crystal damage and annealing (Flowers et al., 2009; Guenthner et al., 2013; Guenthner - 55 2021).
-Forward modelling tools (including HeFTy and QTQt) are well-suited for exploring parameters such as grain size and eU, because additional complicating factors that apply to empirical datasets, such as chemical zoning or unexplained age dispersion, can be ignored, and because thermal histories are user-defined rather than non-unique unknowns.
-However, batch-processing hundreds to thousands of forward models to evaluate how broad ranges of input parameters affect predicted ages or closure - 60 temperatures can be tedious.
+&lt;sup>3Department of Earth and Environmental Sciences, Dalhousie University, Halifax, B3H 4R2, Canada ing geological processes that lead to changes in rock T) parameters (or factors) controlling measured thermochronometric ages.
+Classical plots of closure temperature vs. cooling rate, in which the relationships for mineral-specific thermochronometers form a stack of near-parallel curves (e.g., Fig. 1 of Reiners and Brandon, 2006), are widely cited in courses and the literature and often form the starting point for discussing the significance of low-temperature thermochronological datasets.
+However, those plots seldom include the age and closure temperature effects in broadly accepted He diffusion models that incorporate crystal damage and annealing (Flowers et al., 2009; Guenthner et al., 2013; Guenthner, 2021).
+Forward modeling tools (including HeFTy and QTQt) are well suited for exploring parameters such as grain size and eU because additional complicating factors that apply to empirical datasets, such as chemical zoning or unexplained age dispersion, can be ignored and because thermal histories are user-defined rather than nonunique unknowns.
+However, batch-processing hundreds to thousands of forward models to evaluate how broad ranges of input parameters affect predicted ages or closure temperatures can be tedious.
 Here, we have designed a simple forward model software to examine differences in predicted thermochronometer ages and closure temperatures with a particular focus on comparing (U-Th)/He zircon and apatite systems (hereafter ZHe and AHe, respectively) to the apatite fission track (AFT) system.
-Our goal is to explore and compare the range of behaviours of these different systems that could be expected for different grain sizes and eU concentrations by generating - 65 thermochronometric datasets for a wide range of linear cooling rates.
-The plots and associated code we provide are useful interpretive tools for designing multi-thermochronometric studies, and for conceptualizing expected thermochronometer behaviours under various geological conditions.
+Our goal is to explore and compare the range of behaviors of these different systems that could be expected for different grain sizes and eU concentrations by generating thermochronometric datasets for a wide range of linear cooling rates.
+The plots and associated code we provide are useful interpretive tools for designing multi-thermochronometric studies and for conceptualizing expected thermochronometer behaviors under various geological conditions.